mattNest/Credit-Default-via-Deep-Learning/README.md

-# Credit Default via Deep Learning
+# Credit Default Prediction via Deep Time Series Features Extraction

 Traditionally, banks use **non-time dependency** models, such as linear models, to deal with credit scoring problems.
 However, the models would not be robust for more complicated real-world data and applications.
 Thus, we would like to leverage time-related deep learning models to provide better insights for this problem.